simonberner/githubfollowme/README.md

 - Setup the NetworkManager (Singleton Pattern)
 - Implement the LazyVGrid
 - Add AsyncImage for avatar loading (not sure what URLCache actually caches?
 The URL or the image itself?)
-- Pagination in the Model and Infinite Scrolling in the View
+- Pagination in the viewModel and infinite Scrolling in the View

 ## Potential improvements 💡
 ### Explore new/other solutions
 - Try [Nuke](https://github.com/kean/Nuke) for Image Loading instead of AsyncImage
 ### Improvements
 - How can images be cached when using AsyncImage?
+- Add propper logging (OSLog)

 ## Junior, Middle, Senior, Expert, Lead, Architect? 🧢
 In our industry, we very often categorise/put ourself and others in experience levels.
 Sometimes this can be good as reference